ReichertL/Student-Code-Testing-Pipeline/Readme.md

 Further it is able to persist relevant information, send feedback e-mails via Moodle.
 It can generate relevant grading for Moodle via csv and also via the moodle grading api.

-Contributors are: Daniel Cagara, Holger Döbler, Mark Spitzner and Leonie Reichert.
+People that have contributed to the code: Daniel Cagara, Holger Döbler, Mark Spitzner and Leonie Reichert.

 ## Content
 1. [Option 1: Testsetup with docker](#installation-with-docker)